-2.3 New and Revised Thai Financial Reporting Standards
+2.4 New and revised Financial Reporting Standards

-The Financial Reporting Standards that have been effective in the current accounting period.
+The Financial Reporting Standards that have been effective in the current accounting period

-The Company has adopted the new and revised Thai Financial Reporting Standards, Thai Financial Reporting Standard Interpretations and Guidelines promulgated by the Federation of Accounting Professions that have been effective for accounting periods beginning on or after 1 January 2021.

-The adoption of these TFRSs does not have any material effect on the Company's financial statements..
+The Company has adopted the revised Financial Reporting Standards by the Federation of Accounting Professions that have been effective for accounting periods beginning on or after 1 January 2022.
+The adoption of these Financial Reporting Standards does not have any material effect on the Company's financial statements.